Florida Man Left Dogs To Die In Hot Van While He Got Drunk, Was Jailed On Disorderly Conduct Charge, Cops Say

 — WECP-TV (@WECPTV) June 7, 2018

 When pressed for details, Reece allegedly said he wasn’t sure where he parked the van.
-Officers then searched the area where the Florida man was arrested, and eventually found his wife’s van parked outside a Dollar General store, with all three dogs inside their kennels.
+Officers then searched the area where the Florida man was arrested and eventually found his wife’s van parked outside a Dollar General store, with all three dogs inside their kennels.
 Two of the dogs had already died at the time they were discovered, but the third was still alive.
 The living and dead dogs were then surrendered to Animal Control, as Reece faced animal cruelty charges for allegedly leaving the animals inside the van.

 Although Jason Reece was conditionally freed on Wednesday morning on the disorderly conduct charge, authorities arrested him a second time after he called from a Southport, Florida establishment, allegedly telling officers that he was in “mental distress” after being scolded by his wife.
 When questioned by officers prior to this second arrest, Reece reportedly said that he knew he was driving his wife’s van and that there were animals inside, adding that the dogs might have died because he did not act in a timely manner.